TL;DR: How to Create an Author Website in WordPress

 To make deciding easier, you can see this showcase of the best WordPress themes for authors.
 We suggest starting with a clean, minimalist design with lots of white space so your site looks professional.

-While WordPress themes are super easy to use, you may decide it’s better to create your own custom site design.
+While WordPress themes are straightforward to use, you may decide it’s better to create your own custom site design.

-That’s where a drag-and-drop page builder plugin like SeedProd can help.
+That’s where a drag-and-drop website builder like SeedProd can help.
 It lets you create any layout you need with drag-and-drop.

 And don’t worry if you’re not tech-savvy.
 Working with SeedProd requires zero coding skills or design experience.